kodermax/kubectl-aws-eks/README.md

 # Docker and Github Action for Kubernetes CLI

-This action provides `kubectl` for Github Actions.
+This action provides a `kubectl` for Github Actions using v1.21.12

+# This Pegs the version of kubectl to v1.21.12

 ## Usage